The Quran does not simply repeat its prophets. It redistributes them.

 We brought out the believers who were therein.
 But We found in it only one house of Muslims.
 (51:35-36)

 One surah criminalizes purity.
-The other proves that salvation is not measured by mass but by the rarity of a place still turned toward God.
+The other shows that salvation is not measured by mass but by the rarity of a place still turned toward God.

-Five surahs, and never the same balance.
+In the passages devoted to Shuʿayb (peace be upon him) and Madyan, the balance does not always weigh the same thing.
 Sometimes it is the prophetic word that refuses to be bought.
 Sometimes it is the eschatological horizon that is missing and the earth decomposes.
-Shuʿayb (peace be upon him) never weighs the same thing, because injustice never wears the same mask.
+Shuʿayb (peace be upon him) does not always weigh the same disorder, because injustice does not always wear the same mask.

 In ash-Shu’ara’, the measure is torn from the logic of the market by a prophet whose mouth is not for sale: